 After the hourly data have been initially binned by the wind direction sectors described above, hourly PM10 and BC concentrations are categorized into the landfill's working and non-working days, and working hours (defined as beginning at 06:00 PST and ending at 17:00 PST) and non-working hours within those days.
 Working days at the landfill are defined as Monday through Friday, excluding federal holidays.
-Non-working days are considered Sundays and federal holidays, including New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+Non-working days are considered Sundays and federal holidays, including New Year's, Memorial, Independence, Labor, Thanksgiving, and Christmas days.
 Additional non-Sunday holidays when the landfill is closed, but operating, would also be incorrectly binned and thus slightly skew the resulting estimates for that category.
-Saturdays are categorized "mixed use" at the landfill; thus, they do not fit easily into either category.
+Saturdays are categorized "mixed use" at the landfill, and thus do not fit easily into either category.
 The non-Sunday holidays and Saturdays are excluded from the analysis.